|

 can occur in children because of dysfunctional

-family dynamics.
-For example, a girl whose mother jumps to conclusions
+For example, a girl whose mother jumps to conclusions, is emotionally cold or distant,

-and does not listen emotionally to her daughter, and whose father does not
+and does not listen with tender compassion to her daughter, and whose father does not

 demonstrate an authority of competent justice tempered with considerateness,

-Likewise, a boy whose mother tends to be critical and demanding, and whose
+Likewise, a boy whose mother tends to be angry, critical, and demanding, and

-father does not demonstrate an authority of confidence and protection, can
+whose father does not demonstrate an authority of emotional understanding,

 Having same-sex

-attraction fantasies, therefore, does not mean that a person is
+attraction feelings, therefore, does not mean that a person is

-offering psychological truth, will direct the girl into a political agenda
+who, instead of offering psychological truth, will direct the children into a

 When this occurs, conditions